-There is extensive consultation with iwi at the early phrase of the project.
-Furthermore, Te Hira has been tasked to prepare a Cultural Impact Assessment report to address any potential impact from the project.
-Please refer to the Cultural Impact Assessment report for more information.
+There is extensive consultation with iwi at the early phases of the project.
+Furthermore, Te Hira has been tasked to prepare a Cultural Impact Assessment report to address any potential impacts.
+Please refer to the Cultural Impact Assessment prepared by Te Hira for more information.